deannariddlespur/Digital-Django/README.md

 5. select your ssh key

 ### Setup your droplet
-1. connect to you droplet via ssh
+*  connect to you droplet via ssh
 ```
     $ssh root@<droplet IP address> (use your droplet IP address)
 ```
+## Database configuration
-2. Capture the DB password and *update your settings* (when you log in you can see this information in the terminal)
+* Capture the DB password and *update your settings* (when you log in you can see this information in the terminal)
-3. Then drop and create the existing database
+* Then drop and create the existing database
 ```
     $ sudo su - postgres
     $ dropdb django
     $ createdb django
     $ exit
    ```

-4. Setup the git repo
+  ## Setup the git repo
 ```
     $ apt-get install git
     $ cd /home/django